AssetFetch/spec/spec.md

 | `front_axis` | string | MAY         | Indicates which axis should be treated as the "front".
 MUST be one of `+x`,`-x`,`+y`,`-y`,`+z`,`-z`. |

 ## 7.6.
-Fetching- and Storage-related datablocks
+Fetching- and Storage-related Datablocks

 These datablocks describe how a client can gain access to a component file.